skuid/SamplePages/Tools/README.md

 Summary report that shows a summary of logins for a single month for users that have license to the Skuid Package.
 (Useful when the 6 month report attempts to load too much data and you get an Apex Heap Size error)

 Instructions:
-   -  V1 Page API Used
+   - Page API:  V1
    - Data source: Uses default Salesforce data source
    - Design System: None
    - Page XML:  [Copy the XML from this page](SkuidLicenes_1Month.xml), or save it as an XML file, and upload it as a new page in your Salesforce Org.

 Related Links: